Cambridge District Scout Archive

 1957 ‘ Scouts from 84 parts of the world attended an International Conference in Cambridge, following the World Jubilee Jamboree.
 The bright blue caps from Finland, flowing white kaffyeh and agae from Lebanon, broad hats from Mexico and the red tarbouch from Morocco were a colourful sight in the Guildhall where they were welcomed by the Mayor, Councillor B. White’ 57 08 14a & 17 [Misc.4.5, 1.13] Mike Petty

-The following Scouts have been identified as attending the World Scout Jamborees since 1920.
-No participants have been identified for 10th, 13th, 15th, 16th, 17th and 19th Jamborees.
+The Scouts named below have been identified as attending the World Scout Jamborees since 1920.

 1st 1920 London UK